fredsonchaves07/student-teacher/README.md

 Feel free to contribute to the project.
 I am open for suggestions.
 Click [here](https://github.com/fredsonchaves07/student-teacher/issues) to open a new issue 	:smile:

+## :balance_scale: License

+Released in 2020.
+This project is under the [MIT license](https://github.com/fredsonchaves07/student-teacher/blob/features/LICENSE).

 ---
 Developed :blue_heart: by  Fredson Chaves